seamplex/feenox/doc/tutorials/110-tensile-test/README.md

 BC right Fx=10e3  # [ N ]
 ```

-The keyword [`BC`](https://seamplex.com/feenox/doc/feenox-manual.html#bc) tells FeenoX that it has to set a boundary condition on the physical surface given by the second word.
+The keyword [`BC`](https://seamplex.com/feenox/doc/feenox-manual.html#bc) tells [FeenoX](https://www.seamplex.com/feenox/) that it has to set a boundary condition on the physical surface given by the second word.
 This time we do need to give a physical surface name, since nothing is obvious here.
 The type and value of the boundary condition is defined by the remaining of the line:

- a. the “left” surface is fully fixed
+ a. the “left” surface is fully `fixed`, which is a shortcut for `u=0`, `v=0` and `w=0`.
  b. the “right” surface has a total force in the $x$ direction equal to one thousand Newtons

 More complex settings like defining values individual degrees of freedom or multiple physical groups are possible with a slightly more complex syntax.
 As before, remember that everything is an expression so